sexybastard/get-rupiah-fractions/README.md

 Launches the test runner using Jest.<br>

+## Tech

+This app is build using ReactJs

 ## Code Explanations

 This app consists of App.js as the main screen which loads all the components inside of it.
 The components are: